sabeerbikba/portfolio/resources/sponsor-pack-seo.md

 This loader fetches the tools data from your `data/tools.ts` (or other sources) and makes it available to the component.

-#### 2. Use the Loaded Data in the `SponsorPack` Component
+#### 2. Use the Loaded Data in the `ToolsPack` Component

-Now that the tools data is loaded on the server side, you can pass it as a prop to your `SponsorPack` component.
+Now that the tools data is loaded on the server side, you can pass it as a prop to your `ToolsPack` component.

 ```tsx
 import { useMemo } from 'react';